cncf/tag-contributor-strategy/website/content/contributors/getting-started.md

 ### Choose a Project

 When it comes to contributing to open source, choosing the right project is crucial.
-A good place to start is the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/), which hosts dozens of popular open-source projects in the [cloud native ecosystem](https://landscape.cncf.io/).
+A good place to start is the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/), which hosts dozens of popular open source projects in the [cloud native ecosystem](https://landscape.cncf.io/).
 There's a CNCF project for almost every area of technology, from container orchestration to service mesh to storage.
 For instance, if you're interested in containerization, you might consider contributing to [Kubernetes](https://kubernetes.io/), the de-facto standard for container orchestration.
 Or, if you're interested in observability and monitoring, you might consider contributing to [Prometheus](https://prometheus.io/), which provides powerful metrics collection and analysis.
 Other popular CNCF projects include [Envoy](https://www.envoyproxy.io/), [Fluentd](https://www.fluentd.org/), and [Jaeger](https://www.jaegertracing.io/).

 When choosing a project to contribute to, it's important to consider your interests and skill level.
 Look for projects that align with your strengths and that you're passionate about.
 CNCF projects have a large and supportive community, with many resources available for contributors.
 It is very important to start by reading the project documentation and exploring the issue tracker.
 If you're new to the project, look for issues labeled as "good first issue" or "help wanted" - these are often small, well-defined tasks that are a good place to start.